 Find out why you need EMR integration for healthcare!

 Disadvantages and risks of EMR and EHR systems

 Scalability.
 EHR should necessarily handle an increasing number of requests.
 News says EHR systems that are also designed for testing for Covid-19 can break down because of a great number of people testing and because EHRs are location-based.
-Even when medical personnel know how an EHR responds when 100 patients are tested per day for COVID-19, but no one is sure how it will respond when 1,000 or 2,000 or 10,000 are going to be tested.
+Even when medical personnel knows how an EHR responds when 100 patients are tested per day for COVID-19, no one is sure how it will respond when 1,000 or 2,000, or 10,000 are going to be tested.